Museum of Fine Arts (St. Petersburg, Florida): History

-The Museum of Fine Arts (MFA) was founded by art collector and philanthropist Margaret Acheson Stuart (1896–1980).
+The Museum of Fine Arts (MFA) was founded in 1961 by art collector and philanthropist Margaret Acheson Stuart (1896–1980) and opened to the public in 1965.
+Stuart provided a $1 million endowment for artwork acquisition and operations, alongside donating key works from her personal collection.
 The Margaret Acheson Stuart Society, the museum's independent support organization, is named in her honor.

-The city provided the four-acre waterfront site for the construction of the original building and The Junior League of St. Petersburg offered resources for The Great Hall.
-The building was designed by John Volk of Palm Beach, with a curving colonnade on Beach Drive.
+The City of St. Petersburg provided the four-acre waterfront site for the construction of the original building, and The Junior League of St. Petersburg helped fund the construction of the Great Hall.
+The original building was designed by Palm Beach architect John Volk in a Neoclassical style featuring a curving colonnade along Beach Drive.
 Volk stated that "a museum should give a feeling of permanence and that is what I have tried to do with this building."
-Chartered by the State of Florida in 1961, the MFA opened its Beach Drive doors to the public in 1965; the first art museum in St. Petersburg.
-The size of the museum was more than doubled in 2008, when the 33,000 square-foot Hazel Hough wing on the north side of the building was completed.
-The expansion included a new café, an enlarged library and a bigger museum shop, all since removed.